The 2022 Old West Balloon Fest

 Old West Balloon Fest is Nebraska’s premier Hot Air Ballooning Event.
-With over 80 colorful hot air balloons filling the sky in 2021.
-Celebrating our sixth year flying in Western Nebraska!
+We had over 80 colorful hot air balloons filling the sky in 2021 and we are celebrating our eighth year flying in Western Nebraska!

 Schedule of Events

 |Opening Night Glow||August 10||6:00-9:00||Western Nebraska Community College|

 |Closing Night Glow||August 13||5:30-9:00 (The “Glow” is at sunset)||Grasslands at Five Rocks|

 Event passes for the 2022 Old West Balloon Fest cost $20 and are required for parking.
 Each pass is good for one carload.

 This event allows balloonists from all over the country to compete towards qualifying for the National Balloon Festival, held every year.